 Parental leave can cause significant disruptions in your business if you are not prepared for it.
-By having in place a culture, along with policies and systems that support parental leave you will enable a smoother transition.
+By having in place a culture, policies and systems that support parental leave, you will enable a smoother transition.
 In addition, you will promote your business as a family friendly workplace that your valuable team members want to return to.

 With this in mind, here are 4 things you can do to help your business manage parental leave:

 1) Be prepared to execute your parental leave strategy quickly

 As an employer or manager, it would be ideal to have several months’ notice that one of your team members is planning to take parental leave.
 However, the Government of Canada Labour Standards states that employees are only required to provide a minimum of 28 days notice.
 As such, it is important that you are prepared to implement a parental leave strategy quickly to minimize the disturbance to your operations.
 To facilitate the swift execution of your plan, we recommend that you pre-document your company policy, assign people in your organization to manage the process and encourage your team to keep an up-to-date record of their tasks, instruction manuals, logins, etc., so that someone could promptly step in.

 When you are informed that a member of your staff will be taking parental leave, ask them for their input on what the upcoming transition should look like.
 The expectant parent knows better than anyone else what their day-to-day duties are and how to best transfer their knowledge.
 Involve the employee in any hiring or training processes where possible.
 This will not only make the person filling in for them more informed, it will also show your employee that their opinions and expertise are valued.
 In addition, it may also help to relieve your team member’s workplace anxieties and allow them to focus instead on the new addition to their family.